kasmtech/workspaces-stigs/README.md

 Auditd must be installed on the operating system.
 Auditd is required to meet base operating system STIG requirements and should therefore already be installed.
 The package 'jq' is also required and should be available in the operating systems package repository for most operating systems.

 The apply_kasm_stigs.sh will pull down and install the yq utility automatically on an internet connected host.
-If you are on air gapped network, please pull down the latest yq from here: https://github.com/mikefarah/yq/releases and put the binary here: /opt/kasm/bin/utilities/yq_x86_64
+If you are on an air gapped network, please pull down the latest yq from here: https://github.com/mikefarah/yq/releases and put the binary here: /opt/kasm/bin/utilities/yq_x86_64

 ## Applying the Scripts